 Types Of Catheters Available

-Hydrophilic coating that create a slippery surface around the catheter when run under water before use.
+Self-Cath® Straight Tip Catheter 6 Inch These catheters have a hydrophilic coating that creates a slippery surface around the catheter when run under water before use.
 The coating allows for easier insertion into the urethra.
-These are single use, disposable catheters and are usually made of either PVC or silicone
+These are single-use, disposable catheters and are usually made of either PVC or silicone

-Catheter Self-Cath® Straight Tip 6 Inch These are the traditional intermittent catheter and most are designed to be washed and reused.
-They come in a variety of sizes and made in several materials including silicone, PVC, silver or stainless steel.
+Self-Cath® Straight Tip Catheter 6 Inch These are the traditional intermittent catheter and most are designed to be washed and reused.
+They come in a variety of sizes and are made in several materials including silicone, PVC, silver, and stainless steel.
 Silver or stainless steel rigid catheters are only suitable for women due to the length of the urethra.
-These are less commonly used now due to being a little more time consuming and needing to be clean and lubricate the tubes prior to use.

 How Do I Self-Catheterise?

-Before use, Catheter Self-Cath® Straight Tip should be stored in a dry area, lying flat and straight.
-If the packaging is damaged, do not use.
+Self-Cath® Straight Tip Catheter 6 Inch Before use, all catheters should be stored in a dry area, lying flat and straight.

 It is very important to wash your hands before touching or inserting the catheter – you may choose to use a fresh baby wipe if there is no wash hand basin in the toilet.